Connections & setup

 Notion

-Connect through Notion's own authorisation flow, where you choose exactly which pages and teamspaces to share — read-only.
+Connect through Notion's own authorization flow, where you choose exactly which pages and teamspaces to share - read-only.
 There's no workspace-wide integration for an admin to approve; each person connects their own access.
 Once connected, open a Notion page and ingest it from the sidebar.
-If a page won't ingest, check that it (or a parent page) was included in what you shared with Sidenote during the Notion authorisation — you can adjust the selection by reconnecting.
+If a page won't ingest, check that it (or a parent page) was included in what you shared with Sidenote during the Notion authorization - you can adjust the selection by reconnecting.

 SharePoint & OneDrive